1. Home

 a.
 Create a new Single Sign-On application in your IdP

 This step is unique to each IdP.
-Please follow instructions based on their documentation to create a new SAML 2.0 based SSO application.
+Please follow the instructions based on their documentation to create a new SAML 2.0-based SSO application.

 You can call it Terminus.
 You can also add a logo to make it easy to look for it.